Our guide to the main lakes in the Queenstown region

-Getting there: Towns are dotted along the length of Lake Wakatipu.
+Getting there: You can't miss the lake with the town centre nestled on the lake's edge.
+It's easily accessible on foot with limited parking options.
 Glenorchy is at the northerly tip of it and is accessed by Glenorchy Road.
 The charming and rustic township of Kingston lies at the southerly end of the lake - turn right at the Frankton roundabout, heading in the direction of Milford Sound.
-Queenstown is at the heart of Wakatipu, nestled into its middle and easily accessible on foot in the town centre.

 A pretty, remote and little-known area, Lake Johnson is off the beaten track with no marked walking trails or activities on offer.
 This is more of a place to enjoy your own company and silence and explore one of the less touristed lakes in the Queenstown area.